munificent/craftinginterpreters/book/resolving-and-binding.md

           a = "value";
         }

-    Note that it means that in some cases, you can access a variable before its initializer has run, an annoying source of bugs in JavaScript.
+    That means that in some cases you can read a variable before its initializer has run, an annoying source of bugs.
+An alternate `let` syntax for declaring variables was added later to address this problem.

     </aside>

     But that's not *always* true.
-Consider:

-        :::lox
-        var a = "outer";
-        for (var i = 1; i <= 2; i = i + 1) {
-          if (i == 2) print a;
-          var a = "inner";
-        }

-    Here, the second inner declaration of `a` will execute before the access of `a` in the print does.
-Even though the second declaration executes first in time, it does not *precede* the access in the print statement.
-This distinction is important because it what seperates the static textual ordering of the code from the dynamic temporal execution.
+As we'll see, functions may defer a chunk of code such that its *dynamic temporal* execution no longer mirrors the *static textual* ordering.

 *   "Innermost" is there because of our good friend shadowing.
 There may be more than one variable with the given name in enclosing scopes, as in: